hpxmlwg/hpxml/guide/source/software_developer/structure.rst

 ******************

-Because it is impossible to foresee every possible data point that will ever need to be collected and transmitted about a house or retrofit, most elements in HPXML contain an ``extension`` element containing an ``<xs:any>`` designation.
+Because it is impossible to foresee every possible data point that will ever need to be collected and transmitted about a house or upgrade, most elements in HPXML contain an ``extension`` element containing an ``<xs:any>`` designation.
 That allows any element from any namespace to be inserted there.
 This is to facilitate transfer of data elements not available in the standard.